pravega/pravega-samples/schema-registry-examples/README.md

 ### All format demo
 AllFormatDemo.java is a sample application that writes all three - avro, protobuf and json - events into the same pravega stream.
 It also demonstrates how the events can be filtered during reads and then written into an output stream while keeping the schema information included with the output stream.

+### Compression Demo
+CompressionDemo.java showcases how schema registry can be used for indicating the codec type information of the encoded data.
+Codec Type can typically describe the compression used on the serialized data.